 The Bullet 2.0 is compatible with Lazer's integrated helmet tech, meaning for an added fee, you can add the Inclination Sensor and the LifeBeam heart-rate monitor.

-While calling a product 'GameChanger' is a bold move, the Abus helmet goes some way to live up to its name
+While calling a product 'GameChanger' is a bold move, the Abus helmet goes a long way to live up to its name

 One of the major attractions of Abus GameChanger is the fact that Abus have optimised the helmet's aerodynamics across a range of head tilt angles.
 So no matter what your position on the bike, you can be confident the helmet is cutting through the wind with ease.

 The GameChanger is a highly adjustable helmet, meaning there should be a comfortable configuration for all head shapes and sizes.
 The 'FlowStraps' are aerodynamically positioned, skin-friendly chin straps that offer a close, yet comfortable, chafe-free fit.
-The one downside is that these straps don’t feature adjustable dividers, however, my race team and I have used this helmet for 18 months now and nobody has raised this as problematic.
+The one downside is that these straps don’t feature adjustable dividers, but our tech writer Josh and his race teammates have been using this helmet for three years now and can attest that this doesn't cause any issues.

-Finally, the Gamechanger's aesthetics are somewhat divisive.
-However, you can at least be confident that you won’t be wearing the same as everyone else on the Sunday club run.
+Finally, while the Gamechanger's aesthetics are somewhat divisive, you can at least be confident that you won’t be wearing the same as everyone else on the Sunday club run.

 Bontrager Ballista MIPS